SACGF/shariant_docs/docs/integration/api/classification_post.md

 A version is the UNIX timestamp (with decimal places) of when the record was created.
 If a value of version is provided in the ID part, then you will be referring to the read only version of the variant classification and won’t be able to perform any operations against it.
-Versions can un-published after being published, but more up to date versions can be published to become the new default.
+Versions can be un-published after being published, but more up to date versions can be published to become the new default.

 ## Evidence Operation